Efficient and Flexible Multirate Temporal Adaptivity: Single Rate Control

 \section{Single Rate Control}

-Before introducing multirate temporal adaptivity, we briefly review the typical approaches for single-rate adaptivity, that attempt to control the \emph{local error} induced within a given time step.
-Assuming that the initial condition at the time step $t_n$ is exact, i.e., $y_n - y(t_n) = 0$, the local error is defined to be
+Before introducing multirate temporal adaptivity, we briefly review the typical approaches for single-rate adaptivity, that attempt to control the \emph{local error} induced within a given time step. \corrB{For additional information on this topic, we refer the reader to the references \cite{hairer_solving_1993,hindmarsh_sundials_2005,gardner_enabling_2022}.} Assuming that the initial condition at the time step $t_n$ is exact, i.e., $y_n - y(t_n) = 0$, the local error is defined to be

 Single-rate controllers then adapt the step size $h_n$ to achieve two primary objectives: (a) ensure the local error is ``small enough'', i.e.,